cmoncrief/node-tender/README.md

 * `queue` - The name of a queue in your account.
 * `category` - The name of a category in your account.
+* `categoryId` - The id of a category in your account.
 * `user` - The full name of a user belonging to your Tender account.
 * `userId` - The id of a user belonging to your Tender account.
 * `discussionId` - The id of any discussion belonging to your account